Digital Collaging

 WHO

 Best for online participants only.
 Perfect for small class sizes up to 15, but can be adapted for larger groups (sharing in breakout rooms).
 The learner is asked (see prompts below) to create a collage reflecting their personal interest.
-This creative activity can engage and motivate learners.
-Findings ways to ask what students think and feel helps promote a sense of belonging and reduces tension.

 DURATION